tokamak-network/EVM-VDF-Verifier/README.md

    - Incentive mechanisms (not updated yet):
      - What if the leader doesn't recover for 2 minutes?
        - Any other operators who committed to this round should recover.
        - There should be a recovery gas cost plus some reward.
-The leader's reward goes to the recoverer (first come, first served).
+The leader's reward should go to the recoverer (first come, first served).

 2. **reRequestRandomWordAtRound**
    - The function may be executed when the commitPhase is over and there are less than 2 commits.
+   - This function was created to ensure that the specific round to be fulfilled.
+However, this function requires additional gas to run, which will be addressed in the future.
+   - Function descriptions
      - In a round that is reRequested when there is already a single commit, the existing committed commit and its operator are expected to participate normally in that round.
 However, the existing commit count is ignored and counted from zero again.
      - Reason: We implemented this because if the reRequested round creates one more commit, resulting in a total of two commits to recover, it may not be a safe random number.
      - Who runs it?
        - Functions can be executed by anyone, but the operator (who wants to participate in the round) will be the one to run it.
-     - But who would want to sacrifice gas to participate?
-This issue is not yet solved (only the function is implemented).

-### For Consumers

-1. **refundAtRound**
-   - The function may be executed when the commitPhase is over and there are less than 2 commits.
-   - Or, 3 minutes have passed and no one has committed.

 ### General
-- We are aware the Coordinator is centralized and owned by a single user who can set fee related variables, aka it is centralized.
+- We are aware the Coordinator is owned by a single user who can set fee related variables, aka it is centralized.
 - We are missing some zero address checks/input validation intentionally to save gas.